- PHP Basics

 PHP fetch()

-The PHP fetch() function is used to fetch results from a prepared statement into bound variables, in PHP MySQLi object-oriented style.
+The PHP fetch() function is used to fetch results from a prepared statement into bound variables in PHP mysqli object-oriented style.
 For example:

 <?php $conn = new mysqli("localhost", "root", "", "codescracker"); if(!$conn->connect_errno) { $stmt = $conn->prepare("SELECT name, age FROM customer"); $stmt->execute(); $stmt->bind_result($x, $y); while($stmt->fetch()) { echo "Name: ", $x, "<BR>"; echo "Age: ", $y, "<HR>"; } } $conn->close(); ?>

-Note - The mysqli() is used to open a connection to the MySQL database server, in object-oriented style.
+Note: The mysqli() function is used to open a connection to the MySQL database server in object-oriented style.

-Note - The new keyword is used to create a new object.
+Note: The new keyword is used to create a new object.

-Note - The connect_errno is used to get/return the error code (if any) from last connect call, in object-oriented style.
+Note: The connect_errno is used to get or return the error code (if any) from the last connect call in object-oriented style.

-Note - The close() is used to close an opened connection, in object-oriented style.
+Note: The close() function is used to close an opened connection in object-oriented style.

 PHP fetch() Syntax